The selection is amazing but watch out for those escalating prices, writes Hayley McLarin.

 But venture beyond the La Cigale building out to the clutch of more than 30 vendors and you'll go on a mini world tour.
 Even for lapsed regulars, it will lead you to discover new vendors, new foods and a few forgotten favourites.

-There's Spanish paella sold from metre-round pans, Turkish dips and flatbreads, Moroccan crumpets, Serbian Salash sausage, German-inspired sauerkraut, Sicilian olive oil, Italian freshly-made pasta and authentic limoncello.
+There's Spanish paella sold from metre-round pans, Turkish dips and flatbreads, Moroccan crumpets, Serbian Salash sausage, naturally-fermented Czech Republic sauerkraut from a recipe passed down the generations, Sicilian olive oil, Italian freshly-made pasta and authentic limoncello.

 Asian fusion goes to a whole new level at Dumplings with Wings.
 Prepared in a commercial kitchen to be sold exclusively at La Cigale, these mouth-wateringly good dumplings challenge your senses.
 There is a Pakistani Seekh Lamb Kebab dumpling, Indian Chicken Tikka Masala, Mexican Beef and a vegan Vietnamese dumpling, each with its own sauce to enhance the flavour profile.